automatic-ripping-machine/automatic-ripping-machine/README.md

     git clone https://github.com/ahnooie/automatic-ripping-machine.git arm
     cd arm

 Copy config.sample to config and configure as desired.
-The 'arm' directory you just created will be mounted to '/vagrant/' in the virtual machine, so that can be used as a base path to easily access the ripped files.
+The `arm` directory you just created will be mounted to `/vagrant/` in the virtual machine, so that can be used as a base path to easily access the ripped files.
+So at a minimum, it's recommended to change the ARMPATH, RAWPATH and MEDIA_DIR settings to start with `/vagrant/`.
 You can also use the CIFS variabels to mount a Windows share where movies are saved.
 It's recommended to only use it for the MEDIA_DIR setting to avoid network latency when ripping.

 With the config in place, start the machine.
 It's also created and provisioned (set up), which takes a long time.